 That sense of playfulness, of variety, of ‘what are they gonna do next?’ is what makes Home such a stunningly rich, constantly surprising album.
 It’s something reflected in their live shows, where they play as a 12-piece band (Piers admits he’d like to go even bigger), including Piers on organ and synths, Amir on bass, keys and guitar, Kesi on keys and percussion and Leon on “MPCs, shouting and getting my top off”.

 ‘Feel The Love’, of course, wasn’t just a one-week wonder in Hackney.
 After hitting the top spot, it spent months in the UK top 10, then toured the charts of Europe and went triple platinum in Australia.
 It also took four mid-20s lads from Hackney and Camden and gave them a new lease of life.
 Says Leon, “We always go on about Hackney Weekender, but it’s given us the licence to show we’re not just a drum ‘n’ bass track, we can do a soul tune or an Angel Haze track at 119 bpm.”

 Dropping ahead of the album, the new Ella Eyre vocalled single ‘Waiting All Night’ went straight in at no.1 in the UK singles chart, selling more in its first week than any other track this year so far.
-Check out the new video – another incredible addition to their award-winning collection of music videos, which between them have seen Rudimental’s official YouTube channel receive an impressive 35 million views.
+Check out the new video – another incredible addition to their award-winning collection of music videos, which between them have seen Rudimental’s official YouTube channel receive over 100 million views.

-The summer is packed full of festival appearances including Glastonbury, T In The Park, Global Gathering, Bestival and more.
-The band have also just announced details of an autumn headline tour, which will include a date at London’s prestigious Brixton Academy in October.
+The summer was packed full of festival appearances including Glastonbury, T In The Park, Global Gathering, Bestival and more.
+The band have also just completed their sold-out autumn headline tour, and will return for another tour in Feb /Mar 2014, including 3 sold-out dates at London’s Brixton Academy.

 As you’ll discover on their debut album – HOME, there’s not much they can’t do.